alethomas/ResMAG/README.md

 1. Clone it to your desired working folder via git or your preferred IDE
 2. Edit the `config/config.yaml` file:
    - Specify a project name (`project-name`)
-   - Download a kraken reference database for the host read filtering and specify the path to it (`kraken-db`)
 3. Provide a sample information in the `config/pep/samples.csv` file with keeping the header and format as `.csv`:

 ```